Marcussy34/apudevmatch2025/BUILDPLAN.md

 ---

-### 🔄 Phase 4: ROFL Sui Mirror
+### 🔄 Phase 4: ROFL Critical Data Bridge

-**Objective**: Implement ROFL off-chain worker to mirror Sui blockchain events into Sapphire for comprehensive cross-chain indexing.
+**Objective**: Implement ROFL as the Critical Data Bridge that connects Sui and Sapphire ecosystems, solving the problem that The Graph cannot natively index Sui by making Sui activity "visible" to the EVM-centric Graph Node.

 #### Scope

-- **ROFL Worker Development**: Trusted execution environment worker
+- **Trusted Off-Chain Worker**: ROFL worker that constantly listens to Sui network for relevant events (vault creation, device changes)
-- **Sui Event Monitoring**: Real-time Sui blockchain event listening
+- **Cross-Chain Translation**: Translate detected Sui events into formats that Sapphire smart contracts can understand
-- **Cross-chain Bridge**: Emit synthetic events on Sapphire
+- **Synthetic Event Triggering**: Call specific Sapphire contract functions (e.g., `emitSyntheticEvent()`) to emit corresponding EVM events
-- **Event Translation**: Map Sui events to Sapphire event schema
+- **Enabling Sui Indexing**: Make Sui's activity "visible" to The Graph by mirroring events to Sapphire where they can be indexed
-- **Reliability System**: Retry logic, error handling, monitoring
+- **Reliability & Monitoring**: Retry logic, error handling, and telemetry for the critical bridge functionality

 #### Technical Specifications